gadgets, to give you a hand :)

 Longer is better:

 For everything from toe nail clippers, to brushes to clean your feet.
 I don't know about you, but reaching down to do either one is a major pain, literally, to the point where it just is not going to happen very often, so these over sized tools are just the trick.
 The same goes for hair brushes and combs, larger is definitely better.
-Garden tools, too can be bought either longer from the start, so you can use your shoulder and arm to do the digging around, or you can get extensions that will fit on more common tools, to make them longer, to help in any garden task.
+Garden tools, too can be bought either longer from the start, so you can use your shoulder and arm to do the digging around, or you can get extensions that will fit on more common tools, to make them longer to help with any garden task.

 Another oldie but goodie.
 I have a very simple one, made of bamboo, up in the letter rack on my desk and when those pesky spots that you never can quite reach and or would hurt yourself trying to reach start up, down comes my handy little stick to deal with that.
 Now why you ask, other than dealing with an itchy spot ?